OpenDataology/website/content/en/docs/external-add-ons/serving/mlrun.md

         return result.tolist()
 ```

-**Deploy and Test Model Serving using Kubeflow Pipelines:**
+**Deploy and Test Model Serving using OpenDataology Pipelines:**

-The following Kubeflow pipeline uses MLRun Serverless functions from the MLRun marketplace and
+The following OpenDataology pipeline uses MLRun Serverless functions from the MLRun marketplace and
 execute a simple training, serving deployment, and serving testing Kubefow pipeline.
 (see the [full example](https://github.com/mlrun/demos/blob/0.6.x/scikit-learn-pipeline/sklearn-project.ipynb))